 (a) All students planning to complete a Bachelor of Speech and Language Pathology with Honours must apply for admission to the degree programme prior to their first professional year.
-Applications for admission to the first professional year must be received at the Department of Communication Disorders on the prescribed form no later than 1 November in the year preceding desired entry.
-When the Intermediate Year
+Applications for admission to the first professional year must be received at the Department of Communication Disorders on the prescribed form no later than the first Friday of December in the year preceding desired entry.
+Students must also Apply to Enrol.

-- is not completed at the University of Canterbury, it is the responsibility of the student to ensure that an up-to-date official academic record is sent to the Department of Communication Disorders as soon as it is available.
-Students must also Apply to Enrol. - (b) To be eligible for admission students must have completed the eight compulsory courses of the Intermediate Year (or equivalent) totalling 120 points.
-Selection is based on academic merit, a statement of interest and an interview. - (c) Candidates admitted to the first professional year on the basis of course equivalence are required to complete any outstanding prerequisites concurrently with the first professional year courses.
-Prospective students who are seeking entry but have not completed the compulsory courses are encouraged to discuss their circumstances with the Head of Department. - (d) Admission to the degree is normally limited to 40 candidates.
-Note: See Limitation of Entry Regulations. - (e) Admission to CMDS 281 and CMDS 282, the practicum courses in the First Professional Year, will be granted only to students who have been formally admitted to the degree programme.
+- (b) To be eligible for admission students must have completed the eight compulsory courses of the Intermediate Year (or equivalent) totalling 120 points.
+Selection is based on academic merit and a statement of interest. - (c) Prospective students who are seeking entry but have not completed the compulsory courses are encouraged to discuss their circumstances with the Head of Department. - (d) Admission to the degree is normally limited to 40 candidates.

+Note: See Limitation of Entry Regulations.

+- (e) Admission to CMDS 281 and CMDS 282, the practicum courses in the First Professional Year, will be granted only to students who have been formally admitted to the degree programme.
 Admission to other professional courses may be approved for students enrolled in other degrees at the discretion of the Head of Department. - (f) The selection into the degree programme is by the Admissions Committee of the Department of Communication Disorders who have been delegated authority by the Academic Board.
 The Admissions Committee normally meets during the second week of December following the publication of grades. - (g) Exemption from the Intermediate Year may be granted to individuals with qualifications and, where appropriate, relevant work experience, approved by the Head of Department.
 Students admitted under this clause may be required to take additional qualifying courses. - (h) Candidates for admission to the First Professional Year for whom English is a second language must provide evidence of IELTS (Academic) 7.0 with no score lower than 6.5.